 Chapter 26: Of the Church

 What is the church?
-What is the visible church and invisible church?
+What is the visible and invisible church?
 Who is the head of the church?
 What power does the church have?
 What is church discipline?
 What offices are there in the church?
 What about church membership?
 What does an elder do and who can become an elder?
 What does a deacon do and who can become a deacon?
 What is the work of the pastor?
+How is a church to govern itself?

 §1 The Universal Church Consists Of The Whole Number Of The Elect